xaya/xaya/doc/xaya/interface.md

   Xaya addresses and amounts that were transacted in the move transaction, as described in the model for
   [currency transaction in games](games.md#currency).

+If the block contains an update to the game's `g/` name, then these [*admin commands*](games.md#games) are returned in `ADMIN-COMMANDS`.
+This value is a JSON array of zero, one or more elements, where each element is a JSON object of the following form corresponding to one update of the `g/` name:

+    {
+      "txid": TXID,
+      "cmd": COMMAND,
+    }

+Here, `TXID` is the transaction ID of the name update, and `COMMAND` is the game-specific value sent as admin command through the transaction.
+Note that Xaya typically allows a single name to be updated only once per block, but this is a restriction *purely on the mempool and policy side*.
+On the consensus layer, it is perfectly fine to have more than one update in a block.
+Thus, it is not impossible to have more than one admin command!
+Most of the time, though, `ADMIN-COMMANDS` will have either zero or one element.

 Note that not all transactions from the block are included in the `moves` list.
 It contains only those that are relevant for the current game, which are